VHDL/PoC/docs/References/CmdRefs/Compile.rst

 directory in turn contains library directories, which may be grouped by the library vendor's name: :file:`[<vendor>/]<library>/`.

-So for example: :ref:`OSVVM` pre-compiled with GHDL is stored in :file:`/temp/precompiled/ghdl/osvvm/`.
+So for example: :ref:`ThirdParty:OSVVM` pre-compiled with GHDL is stored in :file:`/temp/precompiled/ghdl/osvvm/`.
 Note OSVVM is a single library and thus no vendor directory is used to group the generated files.
 GHDL will also create VHDL language revision sub-directories like :file:`v93/` or :file:`v08/`.

 Currently the provided scripts support 2 simulator targets and one combined
 target: